php-dev-br/laravel-doc-pt-br/encryption.md

             $user = User::findOrFail($id);

             $user->fill([
-                'secret' => encrypt($request->secret)
+                'secret' => Crypt::encrypt($request->secret)
             ])->save();
         }
     }

-> {note} Encrypted values are passed through `serialize` during encryption, which allows for encryption of objects and arrays.
+> **Note:** Encrypted values are passed through `serialize` during encryption, which allows for "encryption" of objects and arrays.
 Thus, non-PHP clients receiving encrypted values will need to `unserialize` the data.

 #### Decrypting A Value

-You may decrypt values using the `decrypt` helper.
+Of course, you may decrypt values using the `decrypt` method on the `Crypt` facade.
 If the value can not be properly decrypted, such as when the MAC is invalid, an `Illuminate\Contracts\Encryption\DecryptException` will be thrown:

     use Illuminate\Contracts\Encryption\DecryptException;

     try {
-        $decrypted = decrypt($encryptedValue);
+        $decrypted = Crypt::decrypt($encryptedValue);
     } catch (DecryptException $e) {
         //
     }